 The Emergency Management Committee’s mission is to provide APWA members with resources and a forum for exchanging and developing ideas, knowledge, and technologies for minimizing the impact and consequences of disasters.
 It also intends to foster recognition of public works' important role(s) in emergency management, including its strong involvement in mitigation and recovery, as well as to influence public policies that will strengthen the ability of government at all levels to better address disaster management.

-Preparation Subcommittee – Focus on actions and activities Public Works engage in to hinder the occurrence of a natural or manmade disaster or are necessary to prepare for disasters and emergencies whether they are natural or manmade
+Mitigation and Preparedness Subcommittee – This subcommittee focuses on 1) sustained actions that reduce or eliminate risk to people and property from natural hazards and their affect; 2) actions and activities public works engage in to hinder the occurrence of natural or manmade disaster; 3) or are necessary to prepare for disasters and emergencies whether they are natural or manmade.

 Response Subcommittee – Focus on actions and activities that take place immediately prior to or following the onset of a disaster or emergency toward protection of life, property and the environment